 The church was renovated by the architect José Miguel de Rivera Saravia in 1725.
 The appearance of the facade has been pretty much consistent since that time and the church is noted as a forerunner of the Churrigueresque style that was to developed as the 18th century proceeded.

 The neighborhood surrounding the monastery and the Plaza San Matías has the look and feel of a village, even one in a much smaller pueblito.
-Sometimes called the Plaza Miguel Hidalgo it’s the center of the Barrio de la Asunción, and many will say it’s the most important in Iztacalco.
+Sometimes called the Plaza Miguel Hidalgo, it’s the center of the Barrio de la Asunción.
+Many will say it’s the most important in Iztacalco.
 The space is uneven, and the trees still provide adequate shade such that it can be enjoyed even at the height of the afternoon.
-The traditional neighborhood kiosk in the center.
-Nearby are both the pre-Hispanic glyph of Iztacalco and the bust of Miguel Hidalgo actually unveiled by President Juarez in 1870.
+The traditional neighborhood kiosk is in the center.
+Nearby are both the pre-Hispanic glyph of Iztacalco and the bust of Miguel Hidalgo unveiled by President Benito Juárez in 1870.